Looks like you are using an old version of Internet Explorer - Please update your browser

 One of the Indonesian “hobbit” fossils said to be a unique species of human from 18,000 years ago may have dropped by the dentist for a filling last century, reports ScienceNOW’s Elizabeth Culotta.

-“Thousands” of human bones have been unearthed on the Pacific island Palau, reports National Geographic News.
-The bones belonged to “numerous individuals,” some of whom were “of particularly small size.”
+“Thousands” of human bones have been unearthed belonging to “numerous individuals,” some of whom were “of particularly small size.”
 More hobbits, perhaps?

 The debate over “hobbit” remains found in an Indonesian island cave shows no signs of slowing.
 Creating news this time is a new theory published in Proceedings of the Royal Society B.